Congratulations if you’re thinking about setting goals for your team. Bonus points if you’re thinking about a better way to set them.

 A top-down approach can leave someone at a loss for why or how their goals fit in.
 Or they might lack the confidence to meet them.
 If staff work with you to set goals and decide what strategies they’ll use to meet them will perform better and have higher confidence.

 So collaborating at first makes sense, but then step back and let your team get to work.
 That’s a manager’s job: enable, support, and then provide a boost when necessary, depending on your staff’s capabilities.
+Read more about transferring this strategy to remote training.

 Fill gaps with learning goals